 5 Ways to Make a Distress Signal

 There are many ways to signal for help.
-You’ll have to assess your surroundings to determine which one makes the most sense.
+You’ll have to assess your surroundings to determine which makes the most sense.

 For example, a smoke signal might not make sense when you are in an area at high risk of forest fire.

 My daughter doesn’t always carry her own pack while hiking (though she should; at least she’d have basic survival supplies if we got separated).
 That’s why I make sure she wears a whistle around her neck.
+Read our guide to the best emergency whistles.

 To signal for help with a whistle, blow it in short bursts three times.
 Then wait a minute and listen for a response.
 If you don’t hear anything, blow again.
 Continue doing this so rescuers can zero in on your position.